-1. A noun is the name of a person, place, or thing.

-- A pronoun is a word used instead of a noun.
+- 1. A noun is the name of a person, place, or thing. - A pronoun is a word used instead of a noun.
 It designates a person, place, or thing without naming it.
 Nouns and pronouns are called substantives. - 3.
 An adjective is a word which describes or limits a substantive.
 This it usually does by indicating some quality.

-An adjective is said to belong to the substantive which it describes or limits.
+An adjective is said to belong to the noun which it describes or limits.

-Most verbs express action.
-Some, however, merely express state or condition.

-5. An adverb is a word which modifies a verb, an adjective, or another adverb.

-6. A preposition is a word placed before a substantive to show its relation to some other word in the sentence.
+- 4. A verb is a word which asserts. - Most verbs express action.
+Some, however, merely express state or condition. - 5.
+An adverb is a word which modifies a verb, an adjective, or another adverb. - 6.
+A preposition is a word placed before a substantive to show its relation to some other word in the sentence.